 First, we create a function called “fizzBuzzV1”.
 It takes one parameter, the “number”.

 Then we declare a looping variable called “i”.
+It will serve as a loop counter.
 Then we create a for loop that will start counting the numbers from 1 until it is less than or equal to the number we provide when calling this function.

 Inside the for loop we use “if else if” statements to check if the number in the current iteration is divisible by 3, 5 or both.
 For this we use the modulus operator.